idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/debuggingHelp.md

 The `-tao_fd_delta` size of 1e-8 is problem dependent.

-If everything is going well up to this point, its time to use an adjoint sub-app to compute the gradient.
+If everything is going well up to this point, it's time to use an adjoint sub-app to compute the gradient.
 This requires the formulation of the adjoint and gradient and the translation of all this into a MOOSE input file.
 If the optimization algorithm stops converging, then something is probably wrong with the gradient being computed by the adjoint-app.
 TAO can check the gradient computed by the adjoint problem with that computed using finite differencing with the following `petsc_options`:

 ```language=bash
 [Executioner]